pradyunsg/pradyunsg.github.io/content/talks/_index.md

 ---
-title: "Speaking"
+title: "Talks"
 layout: "single"
 showReadingTime: false
 modified: 2022-02-27
 ---

-The information on this page has been consolidated into [this page](../about/#talks).
+The information that used to be here has been consolidated into [this page](../about/#talks).